juice-shop/pwning-juice-shop/part3/codebase.md

 ![Server tier focus](img/architecture-server.png)

-:information_source: On the server side all JavaScript code must be compliant to javascript (ES6) syntax.
+ℹ️ On the server side all JavaScript code must be compliant to javascript (ES6) syntax.

 ### Routes